Yasukuni Maru

 Yasukuni Maru (靖国丸) was a Japanese ocean liner owned by Nippon Yusen Kaisha (NYK).
 The ship was launched in 1930 by Mitsubishi Shipbuilding & Engineering Co. at Nagasaki, on the southern island of Kyūshū, Japan, entering service in 1930.
 The ship was named for the Yasukuni Shrine, a famous Shinto shrine dedicated to the war dead of Japan, located in Tokyo.
+At the outbreak of the Second World War, it was the last ship to sail for Japan from Europe during the conflict.
+On 31 January 1944 Yasukuni Maru was attacked by the US submarine USS Trigger and hit by two torpedoes.
+She took on water rapidly and sank within five minutes.

 Background

 Yasukuni Maru and her sister ship were built for NYK's fortnightly scheduled high-speed European service, coming into operation in late 1930.
 Both ships were specially designed for tropical conditions, with state-of-the-art air conditioning and fresh air circulation systems, as their routing was south from Japan, through the Indian Ocean, Suez Canal and Mediterranean Sea.
 Both ships were initially designed for use with geared turbine engines for projected cruising speed of 18 kn.
 However, under increasing pressure from the Japanese government to use only equipment and technologies available domestically, the design was changed to use standard Mitsubishi-Sulzer marine diesel engines, which reduced cruising speed to 15 kn.

 The 11,933-ton steel-hulled vessel had a length of 526.5 ft, and a beam of 64 ft, with a single funnel, two masts, and double screws.
 Yasukuni Maru provided accommodation for 121 first-class passengers and 68 second class passengers.
 There was also room for up to 60 third-class passengers.
 The ship and passengers were served by a crew of 177.